 with coalescence at $k_* = \pi/(2\ell)$ and $\Gamma_c = g \sqrt{3}$.

-This interesting connection could be extended and studied further.
+This interesting connection could then be extended.
 In \cite{Milekhin:2025ycm}, a matrix called $T_{AB}$, which is the analogue of the density matrix, is defined.
 The trace over a certain Hilbert space, i.e., $\text{Tr} T_{AB}^n$, and the analytical continuation of $\text{Tr}(\rho_{AB}^n)$, can be used to compute time-separated correlation functions of twist operators.
-We then propose that this $T_{AB}$ actually defines an open quantum matrix with gain and loss, similar to the non-Hermitian systems we discussed before, and the singularities discussed in \cite{Milekhin:2025ycm} would correspond to the exceptional points of this matrix..
+We can assume that this $T_{AB}$ defines an open quantum matrix with gain and loss, similar to the non-Hermitian systems, and the singularities discussed in \cite{Milekhin:2025ycm} would correspond to the exceptional points of this matrix.